 where the Oseledets-Ruelle subspaces $\mathcal O^i_{\omega}(T), i=1,\dots,s,$ are of finite dimension and equivariant, i.e. $T(\omega) \mathcal O^i_{\omega}(T)\subset \mathcal O^i_{\theta\omega}(T)$, and

-\end{theorem} According to the above theorem, three possibilities for the number of Lyapunov exponents of a random compact operator are finite numbers, infinitely countable numbers or no number, see also \cite{LianLu2010}.
-Our first result is to show the density of the set of random compact operators having finite numbers of Lyapunov exponents and all of them are simple, i.e. the Oseledets-Ruelle subspaces corresponding to all finite Lyapunov exponents are of dimension one.
-Next, we also show the density of the set of random compact operators having infinitely countable numbers of Lyapunov exponents.
-Concerning the remaining possibility, we show the nowhere density of the convergence to the null operator of random compact operators.
+\end{theorem} According to the above theorem, three possibilities for the number of Lyapunov exponents of a random compact operator are finite numbers, infinitely countable numbers, or no number, see also \cite{LianLu2010}.
+Our first result is to show the density of the set of random compact operators having a finite number of Lyapunov exponents and all of them are simple, i.e., the Oseledets-Ruelle subspaces corresponding to all finite Lyapunov exponents are of dimension one.
+Next, we also show the density of the set of random compact operators having infinitely many Lyapunov exponents.
+Concerning the remaining possibility, we show the nowhere density of random compact operators having no finite Lyapunov exponents.
 These results are summarized in the following theorem.\\

 \textbf{Theorem A (Genericity on the number of Lyapunov exponents).} Define the following subsets of $ \mathcal K_{\infty}(\Omega;\mathcal H)$